Inside: 20 Ordinary Ways on How to Worship God: Part 1

 20. Make something beautiful for others to enjoy,

 Last year during the start of the pandemic, my daughter’s art teacher sent out projects for them to do at home.
 One of those was making land art.
-My kids loved it so much that they still talk about it a year later every time we walk in our neighborhood past that rock.
+My kids loved it so much that they still talk about it a year later every time we walk in our neighborhood past the rock where our art was created.